 This work by Cenveo is licensed under a Creative Commons Attribution 3.0 United States

-The Central Nervous System (CNS) consists of the brain and the spinal cord.
+The CNS consists of the brain and the spinal cord.
 It’s made of soft delicate tissue but it’s well protected by the skull and spinal vertebrae.
 The blood-brain barrier also prevents many toxins from entering the brain.
 The CNS acts as the control centre, sending and receiving information to and from muscles, glands, organs and others systems in the body through the Peripheral Nervous System. —

-The Peripheral Nervous System (PNS) acts as a relay, transmitting information between the CNS and the rest of the body.
+The PNS acts as a relay, transmitting information between the CNS and the rest of the body.
 Unlike the CNS, the PNS is not protected by the vertebral column and skull, or by the blood–brain barrier, which leaves it exposed to toxins and mechanical injuries.

 The PNS includes a sensory division and a motor division.